gon-uri/detach_rocket/README.md

 ## Overview

 This repository contains Python implementations of Sequential Feature Detachment (SFD) for feature selection and Detach-ROCKET for time-series classification.
-Developed primarily in Python and utilizing NumPy, PyTorch, scikit-learn, and sktime libraries, the core functionalities are encapsulated within the following classes:
+Developed entirely in Python using primarly NumPy, PyTorch, Scikit-Learn and Sktime libraries, the core functionalities are encapsulated within the following classes:

 - `DetachRocket`: Detach-ROCKET model class.
 It is constructed by pruning an initial ROCKET, MiniRocket or MultiROCKET model using SFD and selecting the optimal size.